 - QT interval shortens with exercise

 As the above factors showcase the ideal situation, however, insurers understand that there will be many instances where applicants will not fall into all of these parameters.
 With that in mind, approval for coverage is still possible, it just may be at a higher premium rate or for a policy with certain restrictions.

 How to Get Approved for Coverage with Long QT Syndrome

-Certainly, with any type of adverse health condition, life insurance companies will typically need additional information prior to making an underwriting decision regarding an applicant for coverage.
+In any situation where an adverse health condition exists, life insurance companies will typically need additional information prior to making an underwriting decision regarding an applicant for coverage.
 Depending on the severity of your condition and the amount of coverage you are applying for, you may be required to submit a blood and urine sample, and possibly undergo a medical examination.

-In addition to submitting all of the necessary information, one of the best ways to increase your chances for approval is to work with an agent who specializes in working with high risk life insurance cases.
+In addition to submitting all of the necessary information, one very helpful way to increase your chances for approval is to work with an experienced insurance agent that specializes in working with high risk life insurance cases.

 Not all insurance companies will approve those who are affected by Long QT syndrome.
 As an expert in high risk cases, we know know which insurers to turn to for your case – ultimately increasing your chances for approval.
 We will also submit a cover letter with your application that can help explain your individual situation and increase the chances of an approval.

 If you have any questions about getting life insurance as a high-risk applicant, please contact one of our agents right away.
 Our job is to get you answers and help you find the best insurance product possible.
 If you’ve been declined for life insurance, you may assume you can’t be approved for protection.
 That just isn’t true.
 Don’t give up.
 There are many options for getting life insurance.
 One option is to buy a guaranteed acceptance life insurance.